 Cambridge Entrepreneurship Assistance Program

 The City of Cambridge Entrepreneurship Assistance Program is a collaboration between The Capital Network and the City to provide training to early-stage entrepreneurs.
-The Capital Network (TCN) provides an Accelerated Education Program (AEP).
-AEP is a four-month workshop series on fundraising education for early-stage entrepreneurs.
-AEP is designed to incorporate the guidance of many former or current entrepreneurs and members of angel groups and venture capital firms, the majority of which are located in the New England area.
-The AEP program is provided on a rolling schedule and workshops are kept small for entrepreneurs to ask questions for his or her business and funding needs.
+The Capital Network (TCN) provides fundraising education to entrepreneurs through workshops, panels, boot camps, and office hours.
+The Capital Network's programs are designed to incorporate the guidance of many former or current entrepreneurs and members of angel groups and venture capital firms, the majority of which are located in the New England area.
+The workshops and other programming are provided on a rolling schedule and workshops are kept small for entrepreneurs to ask questions for his or her business and funding needs.
+TCN offers a six month membership which gives you access to these programs for free during your membership, as well as the chance to participate in a members only pitch workshop with investors and experience entrepreneurs at the end of your six month membership.

-The Cambridge Entrepreneurship Assistance Program provides six (6) HUD eligible Cambridge early-stage entrepreneurs in the consumer products, clean energy, high tech, and life sciences clusters a scholarship to participate in The Capital Network’s AEP Program.
-EDD will be taking and reviewing applications on a first come, first serve basis until May 1, 2016.
+The Cambridge Entrepreneurship Assistance Program provides five (5) HUD eligible Cambridge early-stage entrepreneurs in the consumer products, clean energy, high tech, and life sciences clusters a scholarship to the member program.
+EDD will be taking and reviewing applications on a first come, first serve basis starting August 1, 2017.

 For more information about the Cambridge Entrepreneurship Assistance Program, please contact Pardis Saffari at 617/349-4654 or via email at firstname.lastname@example.org.